subvisual/subvisual.com/src/posts/2013-11-26-teaching-kids-how-to-code.md

 date: 2013-11-26
 tags:
   - community
+intro: >
-intro: "[CoderDojo Minho](https://www.facebook.com/CoderdojoMinho), of which I'm a proud founder, is back this week, in parallel with [CodeWeek](https://codeweek.eu/), an EU initiative to promote coding for everyone."
+  CoderDojo Minho, of which I'm a proud founder, is back this week, in parallel with CodeWeek, an EU initiative to promote coding for everyone.
 ---

 [CoderDojo Minho](https://www.facebook.com/CoderdojoMinho), of which I'm a proud founder, is back this week, in parallel with [CodeWeek](https://codeweek.eu/), an EU initiative to promote coding for everyone.